 How Much Does Gastric Bypass Surgery Cost?

 Medical insurance plans more and more often cover in full or in part the cost of bariatric surgery, including a gastric bypass.
 However, every insurance plan is different, and almost all forms of medical insurance require a patient to show they have made every effort to try to lose weight by other means first and failed.
 We will help you navigate the claims process, which is often long and complicated.
 Do not be discouraged—we are always here to assist you.
+In the event insurance does not cover your procedure or you choose to pay out of pocket, we offer one of the lowest cash prices for gastric bypass surgery in the state.
+We believe everyone should have access to the care they need, and we will make every effort to help you find a price that works for your budget.
+We will help you navigate the claims process, which is often long and complicated.
+Do not be discouraged—we are always here to assist you.
 In the event insurance does not cover your procedure or you choose to pay out of pocket, the price of gastric bypass surgery is around $17,000, and we offer competitive rates to help patients afford this life-changing operation.
 We also work with weight loss financing companies that offer appealing terms.
 We will discuss all of your options at your initial consultation and provide guidance as needed to assist you as best we can.

 Are There Alternatives to Gastric Bypass Surgery?